LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/settings.md

 12. **Level:** Sets the Level for the lab; this can be 100, 200, 300, or 400.
 13. **Evaluation:** Click to add an Evaluation to the lab profile.
 The Evaluation must already be created to add it to the lab profile using this button.

 14. **Advertising Campaign:** Used to show introductory content while the lab is loading.
-This can be a video, powerpoint presentation or anthing accessible by a URL.
+This can be a video, powerpoint presentation or anything accessible by a URL.

 15. **Description:** Used to provide more information about the lab profile.